 There are two major problems concerning movie segmentation into scenes and chapters.
 The first problem concerns the content of the video.
 In dialogue scenes where the content of video does not change dramatically (change between cameras recording actors speaking), low-level features such as color histograms are quite efficient in detecting the scene boundaries.
-However, there are scenes where content changes constantly.
+However, rapid content changes in a scene constantly.
 For example, in a scene describing a car chase, there are different shots taken in different places during the course of the car.
 Thus, the color distribution of the shots constantly changes making the use of color histograms inefficient.
 On the other hand, there are some objects or distinctive points that are repeated in consecutive shots during the progress of such an event.
 Local invariant descriptors provide sufficient description of these interest points and their possible transformations (rotation, scale).
 These descriptors can be grouped into a large number of clusters.
 Each cluster is treated as a visual word and represents a specific local pattern shared by all the descriptors in the cluster.
-By mapping the descriptors into visual words we can adopt the bag of words representation, that in the field of image and video processing is known as bag of visual words.
-Thus, each video shot can be represented as a vector containing the weighted count of each visual word in the shot.
+By mapping the descriptors into visual words, we can represent each video shot as a bag of words, or specifically, as a vector containing the weighted count of each visual word in the shot.
 This sematic representation of each shot with a set of visual words helps to "semantically" correlate two shots and detect possible scene boundaries.